atomix/atomix.github.io/atomix/docs/groups.md

 ### Listening for members joining the group

-Clients can listen for members joining the group by registering event listeners through the [`onJoin`][DistributedGroup.onJoin] method.
+Clients can listen for members joining the group by registering event listeners through the [`onJoin(Consumer)`][DistributedGroup.onJoin] method.

 ```java
 group.onJoin(member -> {